meetgaurang/tic-tac-toe-board-size-n/README.md

 ## Tech Stack

-After doing lot of coding in React, had to refresh basic HTML, CSS, Javascript skills.
+After doing lot of coding in React and Typescript, started craving for vanilla HTML, CSS, Javascript.
 So for this project, the tech stack is,

 - Pure HTML, CSS and Javascript
 - Vite